kantarjiev/BAMRU-Org/docs/copy_editor.md

     > rake data:bnet:refine    # Refine BNET csv data to YAML
     > rake site:build          # Rebuild the calendar pages

-Then you can test locally, and rebuild/deploy the site.
+Then you can test locally, and rebuild the site.

+## Issue Pull Request

+After you committed your changes, push them to your GitHub repo, then create an upstream Pull Request.